Netcracker/.github/docs/workflows/npm-publish.md

 ## Overview

-The NPM Publish workflow is designed to be triggered when a release is marked as a full release.
+The NPM Publish workflow can be triggered in two ways:
+1. **Automatically on push** to any branch (runs in dry-run mode for safety)
+2. **Manually via workflow_dispatch** with configurable parameters

 It performs a comprehensive NPM package release process including dependency management, version updates, building, testing, and publishing to NPM registries.
+When triggered by push, it automatically runs in dry-run mode to prevent accidental publishing.

 ## Trigger

-This workflow is designed as a reusable workflow that can be called by other workflows with configurable input parameters.
+This workflow can be triggered in two ways:

+1. **Push trigger**: Automatically runs on any push to any branch
+   - Automatically sets `dry-run: true` for safety
+   - Uses default parameter values
+   - Ideal for testing the release process

+2. **Manual trigger**: Can be manually triggered via workflow_dispatch
+   - Allows full customization of all parameters
+   - Can set `dry-run: false` for actual publishing
+   - Suitable for production releases

 ## Workflow Details